breskul/bibernate/README.md

 and after operations need to make commit or rollback transaction

 ##### Create EntityTransaction
+> EntityTransaction singleton object and exist during the session
 >```java
 > EntityTransaction entityTransaction = entityManager.getTransaction();
 > ```

 ##### Begin new transaction
+> Before use operations with database you must open new transaction.
+> This method will take new connection from connection pool
 >```java
 > entityTransaction.begin();
 > ```

 ##### Commit transaction
+> Commit method run dirty checking mechanism commit changes and return connection to connection pool
 >```java
 > entityTransaction.commit();
 > ```

 ##### Rollback transaction
+> Rollback discard all changes to database and clear persistence context
 >```java
 > entityTransaction.rollback();
 > ```

 ##### Check status transaction
+> If transaction is not active you must open new transaction for new operation in the another cases you will get exception.
 >```java
 > entityTransaction.isActive();
 > ```